yolain/ComfyUI-Easy-Use/README.en.md

 ## Changelog

+**2024-01-31**

+- Fixed `easy wildcards` An error is reported when running with the PS extension
+- Added `easy showLoaderSettingsNames` can display the model and VAE name in the output loader assembly

 **2024-01-29**

 - Changing the first-time install node package no longer automatically replaces the theme, you need to manually adjust and refresh the page